sourcecred/docs/intro_calculating_cred_grain.md

 Now that we know about components of the weights graph, their properties, and how they fit together, let’s cover how they’re generated.

 ## Generating the weights graph

 #### Plugins:

 SourceCred uses APIs of collaboration platforms to gather information about contributions.
 Currently there are plugins for GitHub and Discourse ([code](https://github.com/sourcecred/sourcecred/tree/master/src/plugins)), and we’re enthusiastic to have more plugins, so we can account for contributions in different venues.
-This includes Discord (in progress), and could extend to Twitter or citations on the [arXiv](https://arxiv.org/) or [eprint](https://eprint.iacr.org/).
+This includes Discord (in progress), and could extend to Twitter, Reddit, or citations on the [arXiv](https://arxiv.org/) or [eprint](https://eprint.iacr.org/).

-#### Weights:
+#### Weight parameters:

-Because these plugins incorporate data from all sorts of contributions and output a single weighted, directed graph, there needs to be a way to quantitatively compare actions (e.g. authoring a GitHub issue vs responding or referencing it).
+Because these plugins incorporate data from all sorts of contributions and output a single directed graph with weights (for nodes and edges), there needs to be a way to quantitatively compare actions (e.g. authoring a GitHub issue vs responding or referencing it).
 To accomplish this, there’s a set of constants that determine weights for nodes and edges.
 For an example set of constants, see the below figure, captured from [sourcecred.io/cred/timeline/@sourcecred/](https://sourcecred.io/cred/timeline/@sourcecred/) (follow the link and click the “Show weight configuration” button).

 ![](https://lh6.googleusercontent.com/BDSrcvjcCXXfKQ0NSiHIYuAh8fvTaE0Akl0g2-PLdB88fv5TXZS7btltL0YTe77TLOT7nyImct7sPrKATbAQKUwukM3bdxgVfIJCf-xDZo0nvGnFINMoqXq41glKAI9hA2EnThed)